jasraj/q-doc/README.md

    * `/  @throws ExceptionName Exception description `
    * `/  @see Reference `
 6. Both `paramType` and `returnType` can support multiple types by separating with `|`
+7. Currently a description for a tag must remain on the same line as the tag.
+Multi-line descriptions for tags are not supported at this time.

 #### Examples